Caring.com

 Aid and Attendance and Housebound Allowance

-These two VA benefits programs provide monthly payments to veterans or qualifying dependents with a proven need for personal care.
+The Aid and Attendance and Housebound Allowance benefits are provided by Veterans Affairs.
+These two benefits provide monthly payments to veterans or qualifying dependents with a proven need for personal care.
 The payments must be used to pay for personal care services and may be used to provide a salary for a family caregiver.
 To qualify for Aid and Attendance benefits, one must be either a veteran or surviving spouse who requires help with daily tasks such as bathing, grooming or other activities of daily living.
 The Housebound Allowance is available to veterans required to remain at home due to a permanent disability.

 Veterans who have long-term or permanent disabilities sustained while in the line of duty may be eligible for funding from the Program of Comprehensive Assistance for Family Caregivers.
 Funds are distributed to help caregivers cover travel costs, caregiver education and other expenses while providing assistance for a loved one.